Markermav/AI_Project_G22/README.md

 The best model is evaluated on the labeled data and the test set.
 The accuracy, precision, recall, and F1-score are calculated and printed.

+### CNN for supervised learning

+The necessary libraries and modules have been imported, including PyTorch, torchvision, NumPy, Matplotlib, and evaluation metrics.

+The device configuration has been set to use the GPU if available; otherwise, it falls back to using the CPU.

+Data transformations have been defined for preprocessing the CIFAR-10 dataset, and the dataset has been loaded using torchvision.datasets.CIFAR10.
+Data loaders for the training and test sets have been created accordingly.

+The CNN model has been defined using the ResNet-18 architecture pretrained on ImageNet.
+The last fully connected layer has been replaced with a new linear layer to output 10 classes for the CIFAR-10 dataset.

+The loss function (CrossEntropyLoss) and optimizer (SGD) have been defined to train the model.

+The code offers the option to either train the model or load pre-trained parameters based on the value of train_model.
+If training is chosen, the model is trained for 10 epochs using the training set and the optimizer.
+The training loss is printed and saved.

+If train_model is set to False, the pre-trained model is loaded from the saved parameters.

+The model is evaluated on the test set.
+Predicted labels and true labels are collected to calculate evaluation metrics.

+The embeddings are extracted from the fully connected layer of the model.

+t-SNE (t-Distributed Stochastic Neighbor Embedding) is applied to visualize the embeddings in a 2D space.

+The t-SNE visualization is plotted, where each point represents an image and is colored based on its true label.

+Precision, recall, and F1 score are calculated and printed as evaluation metrics.

+The accuracy of the model on the test set is calculated and printed.

+The confusion matrix is computed and displayed.